Cognigy/Documentation/docs/en/docs/agent-assist/getting-started.md

 2. Add the **HTTP request** Node.
 3. Choose patch and add the URL to send the HTTP request to.
 Then we add our JSON payload.
 4. To identify the right session, following IDs are necessary:
-    - Session ID.
+    - Session ID
-    - User ID.
+    - User ID
-    - Project ID.
+    - Project ID
-    - Organisation ID.
+    - Organisation ID
 5. Add the content for the first tile, which will display Cognigy documentation as an iframe.
 6. Ensure that the tile ID matches the ID chosen in the Agent Assist configuration.
 7. Add a header for authorization, and include the bearer token.